-Associate's Degree for Medical Technician
+Associate's Degree in Medical Technology

 The medical technician curriculum combines classroom lectures with clinical experience in the lab.
 Students rotate among various departments, including hematology, phlebotomy and urinalysis, among others.
 Courses may include: